 Steve Jobs and Apple have a role to play in the story too!
 Jobs’ concept of the whole music experience with the iPod plus iTunes influenced Bezos’ conception of the kindle e-reader plus e-books.

-Side note: if you want to read in depth about the creation of the kindle, check out Burning the Page by Jason Merkoski.
+Side note: if you want to read in depth about the creation of the kindle, check out Burning the Page

 The Everything Store is required reading for any tech-nerd.
 And it’s recommended reading for everyone else.